IIIF/api/source/api/content-state/0.9/index.md

 A content state Annotation always has the motivation `contentState`.
 This motivation is not defined by either the [W3C Web Annotation Data Model][org-w3c-webanno] or the IIIF Presentation API, and is chosen to avoid potential ambiguity when the target of the content state Annotation is itself an Annotation.
 The content state annotation may also have additional motivations such as `bookmarking`, `identifying` and so on, as defined by the W3C Web Annotation Model, but it is its particular `contentState` motivation that produces the required behavior in compatible software.

-A content state annotation can take several formats.
-All of the four examples below are equivalent to the following annotation, which is the simplest content state: a reference to a IIIF Manifest.
+A content state annotation can be provided in several forms, described in the following sections.

+Publishers _SHOULD_ provide the content state annotation in one of the following forms.
+A client _SHOULD_ be able to accept and process the content state in all of these forms.

+#### 2.2.1 Full Annotation

+The content state _MAY_ be supplied as JSON-LD, as a full Annotation with the motivation `contentState`, as in this example:

 ```json
 {